rongkangw/tp/docs/DeveloperGuide.md

 ##### 1. Allow users to use event command consecutively
 Currently, after running the `event <INDEX>` command, users must return to the event list before executing the command again.
-We plan to remove this restriction by storing the filtered event list, enabling users to re-run the command directly from the single event display page.
+We plan to remove this restriction by storing the filtered event list, enabling users to re-run the command directly from the single event display page, allowing for more efficient lookup for events.

+#### 2. Adding an `assignEventRole` command
+Currently, if users want to change a member's event role in an event after they have already been assigned, they must first unassign the member and then run `assignEvent` again with the new role(s).
+We plan to add an `assignEventRole` command to allow updating of the member's event role directly if they are already assigned to the event.
+This will reduce repetitive command usage and streamline the event role changing process.